gomorpheus/morpheus-docs/release_notes/current.rst

 - Deployments: Windows Deployment support added
 - Huawei: ``af-south-1`` & ``eu-west-0`` Regions added
 - Infoblox: Infoblox DNS Integration added.
-- Library: Node Types retain Image link when Image is not found, retaining the Image link for Virtual Images that are converted to templates or for another reason not found during a sync.
+- Library: Node Types retain Image link when Image is not found, retaining the info for Virtual Images that are converted to templates or for another reason not found during a sync.
 - Load Balancers: LBaaS v2 support added for Open Telekom and Huawei
 - Load Balancers: Tenant assignment added
 - Network: Routers: Tenant Permissions added to Routers